 - Test planning

-The next phase is test planning, which involves creating a test plan.
+The next phase in the test cycle is test planning, which involves creating a test plan.
 A test plan is a document that outlines the testing strategy, scope, objectives, and approach.
 The goal of test planning is to ensure that the testing effort is organized and systematic.

 During test planning, software testers need to identify the test environment, testing tools, and test data required for testing.
 They also need to determine the testing schedule, resources, and roles and responsibilities of the testing team.

-During test case development, software testers need to ensure that the test cases cover all the functional and non-functional requirements of the software.
+During test case development, software testers need to ensure test coverage, which means that the test cases cover all the functional and non-functional requirements of the software.
 They also need to create positive and negative test cases to ensure that the software behaves as expected in different scenarios.

 - Test environment setup